Published: August 22, 2025

 Let’s talk about it.
 After all, we’re all trying to make complex things make sense—and that’s more fun when we do it together.
 (And if you’re curious about the full story behind my career journey, check out my complete background and experience.)

-P.S. - Wondering how someone accidentally becomes a developer experience specialist over three decades?
+P.S. - Wondering how someone accidentally becomes a developer experience specialist?
 Stick around.
 The stories get weirder.